uswds/uswds-for-designers/README.md

 of this repository is to create open source design files based on the components created in the main Government Wide Pattern Library project [https://github.com/18F/govt-wide-patternlibrary](https://github.com/18F/govt-wide-patternlibrary).

+For the initial alpha release, included are font files and an editable .ai and .eps file, as well as a .png for each of pattern on the site.
+In future releases, we will work to include .psd and Sketch files to support broader software usage.

+We encourage and solicity your feedback on the design of these assets.
+Please leave any comments in the project's primary repo: https://github.com/18F/govt-wide-patternlibrary/issues

 ### Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):